StarRocks/starrocks/docs/en/reference/System_variable.md

 ### query_mem_limit

-Used to set the memory limit of a query on each backend node.
+Used to set the memory limit of a query on each BE node.
 Unit: Byte.
 The default value is 0, which means no limit for it.
 This item takes effect only after Pipeline Engine is enbaled.

 When the `Memory Exceed Limit` error happens, you could try to increase this variable.